SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-29-winter-beauty.md

 - The Weekend Editrix _despises_ winter, a position with which I sympathize but do not understand.
 - The Weekend Publisher doesn't care much for it either, mostly because we take down his outdoor tent on the deck.
-He has to confine his winter backyard stalking activities to a little canvas hunting blind (a.k.a. "pet playpen").
+He then has to confine his winter backyard stalking activities to a little canvas hunting blind (a.k.a. "pet playpen").

 <img src="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap.jpg" width="400" height="151" alt="Olsen @ AP: Finnish winter art" title="Olsen @ AP: Finnish winter art" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">